George Blair MA, FIP, UKCP

 I am interested to explore the limits of what an analytical approach can achieve in terms of the integration of the self which is basically the analytic quest.

 I am fairly passionate about literature both as art and as the exploration of the human condition.

 I am intrigued by the influence of the culture of the family, positively and negatively.

-I haven't ever done Infant Observation as a part of my training but I have three grandchildren!
+I haven't ever done Infant Observation as a part of my training but I have four grandchildren!